Apple Maps: Market share

 Prior to the launch of Apple Maps in September 2012, there were 103.6 million Americans with iOS or Android, 81 million of whom used Google Maps.
 One year after the release of Apple Maps, there were 136.7 million Americans with iOS or Android.
 During this time, Google Maps users decreased to 58.7 million, while Apple Maps gained 35 million new users.
 Out of the 60.1 million iPhone users, 8.3 million used Google Maps.
 However, some of those iPhone users were not able to use Apple Maps, since their devices were not updated to iOS 6.

 Between July 2013 and February 2016, 20% to 30% of all American smartphone users utilized Apple Maps, including those with operating systems that were not compatible.
 During the same timeframe, 40% to 51% of American smartphone owners used Google Maps.

 In September 2013, one year after its launch, more than 6.2 million of the total 10.35 million British iPhone owners used Apple Maps.
 Google Maps had the second largest market share on British iPhones with over 1.8 million British iPhone users.

-In 2024, Google Maps has approximately 1.8 billion users while Apple maps has 500 million users.
+In 2024, Google Maps had approximately 1.8 billion users while Apple Maps had 500 million users.